zacanger/js-drills/README.md

-This repo is meant for the mentors' use.
-If you're a student, goooo awwaayyyyyyy.
+This repo is meant for mentors' use.

-Urgh, okay, you're still here.
-This branch contains a bunch of files with problems in them.
+Master branch contains a bunch of files with problems in them.

 There's a solution branch that has all the same files with solutions (most of them have multiple solutions).